NaimAyat/UCLA_CS118/Reading1.md

   4. When the Web cache receives the object, it stores a copy in its local storage and sends a copy, within an HTTP response message, to the client browser (over the existing TCP connection between the client browser and the Web cache)
 * A cache is both a server and a client at the same time.
 When it receives requests from and sends responses to a browser, it is a server.
 When it sends requests to and receives responses from an origin server, it is a client
 * Typically a Web cache is purchased and installed by an ISP.
 For example, a university might install a cache on its campus network and configure all of the campus browsers to point to the cache.
 Or a major residential ISP (such as AOL) might install one or more caches in its network and preconfigure its shipped browsers to point to the installed caches.
+#### 2.2.6 The Conditional GET
+* HTTP has the conditional GET mechanism that allows a cache to verify its objects are up to date
+  * A request message is a so-called conditional GET message if (1) the request message uses the GET method and (2) the request message includes an `If-Modified-Since:` header line